 Yes, and this is an interesting point: the fact that St. Elmo Lewis created the concept is cited in dozens of marketing books and hundreds upon hundreds of websites.
-Problem: I can’t find any original source to validate this.
+Problem: we can’t find any original source to validate this.

-It turns out I haven’t been the first person to spend too much time on this concept.
+It turns out we haven’t been the first to spend too much time on this concept.
 Author Ian Moore, in Does Your Marketing Sell (2005), added an item in the appendix titled, “The origins of AIDA.”
 He demonstrates how Strong wasn’t using the acronym, but cited Lewis.
 And then Strong was then cited by none other than the famous business author Philip Kotler as the author of the AIDA concept.

 Now, first off, many of the citations of Lewis state that he came up with AIDA in 1898 while working at the National Cash Register Company – an organization that really was probably one of the most advanced companies in sales process.
 Only Lewis didn’t work there until 1902, and only seemed to have remained there until 1904.
 Prior to that, he was a publisher of various artsy periodicals back in Philadelphia.

 Lewis was a brilliant thinker, and wrote a few books, countless articles, and gave talks at Rotary Clubs, Chambers, and other organizations all over the Northeast.
 Thanks to Google Books, we’ve been able to dig into many of them, and have yet to come across a mention of the old “attention, interest, desire” triad.
 He was an appreciator of the Efficiency Movement, and did work to bring the philosophy of scientific management to salesmanship and advertising.
 We haven’t found anything, though, to suggest that Lewis was the originator of the concept.

 The earliest version of marketing AIDA show this: